mark-rushakoff/awesome-influxdb/README.md

 Libraries to collect data and feed into InfluxDB.

 * [metrics](https://github.com/beberlei/metrics) - (PHP) Simple library that abstracts different metrics collectors.
-I find this necessary to have a consistent and simple metrics (functional) API that doesn't cause vendor lock-in.
+"I find this necessary to have a consistent and simple metrics (functional) API that doesn't cause vendor lock-in"
 * [telemetry](https://github.com/arussellsaw/telemetry) - metric reporting for Go applications

 ### Plugins